hashicorp/packer/website/source/docs/machine-readable/command-build.html.markdown

 	<dt>artifact-count (1)</dt>
 	<dd>
 		<p>
 		The number of artifacts associated with the given target.
+This will always be outputted _before_ any other artifact information, so you're able to know how many upcoming artifacts to look for.
 		</p>

 		<p>